zhousarah/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-gpu-windows.md

 | -5x | Operation interrupted due to pending reboot. | Reboot the VM.
 Installation continues after reboot. <br> Uninstall should be invoked manually. |

 ### Known issues
-1) GRID Driver version 17.x Incompatible on NVv3 (Nvidia Tesla M60).
-GRID driver until 16.5 are supported.
-NvidiaGpuDriverWindows installs the latest drivers which are incompatable on NVv3 SKU.
-Please use the below runtime settings to force the extension to install an order version of the driver.
-You can pick up the driver version from here: https://raw.githubusercontent.com/Azure/azhpc-extensions/master/NvidiaGPU/resources.json
+GRID Driver version `17.x` is incompatible on NVv3 (NVIDIA Tesla M60).
+GRID drivers up to version `16.5` are supported. `NvidiaGpuDriverWindows` installs the latest drivers which are incompatible on NVv3 SKU.
+Instead, use the following runtime settings to force the extension to install an older version of the driver.
+For more information on driver versions, see [NVIDIA GPU resources](https://raw.githubusercontent.com/Azure/azhpc-extensions/master/NvidiaGPU/resources.json).

 ```azurecli
 az vm extension set  --resource-group <rg-name> --vm-name <vm-name>  --name NvidiaGpuDriverWindows --publisher Microsoft.HpcCompute --settings "{'driverVersion':'538.46'}"